davmac314/tosaithe/README.md

 ## The Tosaithe boot protocol (TSBP)

-To be completed...
+There is a [specification document](doc/TSBP.md) for the protocol in this repository.

+A "Bare Bones" [example](barebones/) is also included.

 Key features:

-* Uses ELF format kernels
+* Uses ELF format kernels, easily constructed with commonly available toolchains
-* Kernels are loaded at an arbitrary physical address, and mapped into the correct virtual address (according to the program headers)
+* Kernels are loaded and mapped into the "high half" (or "negative") address space by the loader
-* ...
+* Memory map, firmware information, and framebuffer details are passed to the kernel
+* Supports passing kernel command line and initial ramdisk image

 ## Building Tosaithe

-Requires GCC and Binutils (may or may not work with Clang/LLVM/LLD).
+Requires GCC and Binutils (builds with Clang, but requires GNU Binutilfs "BFD" linker).
 I have built with GCC 11.4.0 and Binutils 2.39.
 I recommend not trying to use older Binutils as there have been bugs with the PE+ output format support.
 Binutils must have been built with appropriate support (this is usually the case with distro-provided Binutils, use `--enable-targets=x86_64-none-pe,x86_64-none-pep` when configuring if building it yourself).

 1. `sh clone-libs.sh` or `sh clone-libs.sh https` to clone the dependencies.
 Use the latter to clone via https, which avoids needing to have your ssh public key enrolled with Github.